Warner Animation Group/Village Roadshow Pictures

 Mr. Smith enlists the aid of Donna Quintano (Monica Belluci) a prostitute whose specialty really comes in handy: you see, she fulfills men who have breast feeding fantasies.
 So Mr. Smith offers her $5000 dollars to breast feed the baby while he goes about the business of annihilating the army of killers Mr. Hertz sends after him and maybe while he’s doing that he can find out why everybody seems intent on killing this baby.

 If I told you that Mr. Smith eventually learns that the baby is tied into a dying Presidential candidate whose life can be saved only by the bone marrow of infants and his campaign is being bankrolled by a arms merchant you’d call me crazy.
 But it is what it is.
-SHOOT ‘EM UP is the kind of movie that John Woo used to make before Hollywood destroyed his talent.
+SHOOT ‘EM UP is the kind of movie that John Woo used to make before Hollywood wrecked him.
 It’s a ‘movie’ movie if you know what I mean.
 It makes no pretensions at being realistic.
 It throws the most improbable characters, situations and plot twists at you and you either say; “What the hell, I’m having fun” or you say ‘Screw it.”
 You kinda get what writer/director Michael Davis is going for in the first confrontation between Mr. Smith and Mr. Hertz when they’re pointing guns at each other while Mr. Smith, who is chewing a carrot says; “What’s up, Doc?” and Mr. Hertz responds with: “You wascilly wabbit, you” Clive Owen and Paul Giamatti are playing live action versions of Bugs Bunny and Elmer Fudd who are really trying to kill each other with no bullshit.

 Clive Owen is one of my favorite actors and he is obviously having a fun time playing the stone-faced hero who can escape from any situation and who handles a pair of 9mm Berettas almost as good as Chow Yun Fat.
 He and Monica Belluci make a great team as the dysfunctional surrogate parents of the child that they have inherited and there is something honestly redeeming about the way they determine to protect this child.
 Paul Giamatti is the one actor who is having the best time in this movie.
 It’s so unlike anything he’s ever played before and you can see it in his eyes how much he’s enjoying himself.
 And yeah, Giamatti makes for one great bad guy.